 Gamache and Kavadlo establish the usefulness of understanding writing center work through a contemplative lens.
 Developing this lens should begin with consultants' training and preparation.
 The scholarship on such training is growing.
 Writing center coordinators like Katie Hupp have facilitated voluntary mindfulness training with meditation to great success, as she and consultant Elizabeth Mack discuss.
 Others, including Claire Kervin and Heather Barrett, have examined how mindfulness practices may help consultants work with students who struggle with procrastination.
 Finally, Sarah Johnson believes that mindful meditation practices could be successfully incorporated into writing tutoring sessions themselves, thus "expand[ing] tutors' affective roles by giving them the tools they need to use in a session to reduce students' stress levels and then create the room that students need to write."
-These scholars detail effective strategies for bringing mindfulness into writing that contemplative training into a classroom context.
+These scholars detail effective strategies for bringing mindfulness into writing center work.
+Featherstone et al. discuss the benefits of beginning that contemplative training into a classroom context.
 Featherstone and two consultants not only present how to make silent meditation part of a class, but they also discuss the metacognitive benefits these practices can have on both students' writing and the tutoring of writing.